 Truthfully, I’ve battled depression my whole life.
 And it’s a war I’ve fought alone.
 I don’t discuss it because it’s ugly— people don’t like ugly.
 It makes them uncomfortable.
 The stigma is so thick it’s suffocating.

-And when people find out my secret?
+And when people find out?
 I’m treated like a leper— like I’m somehow less than a human being.
 So, to adapt, I’ve learned to slap on a smile and be enthusiastic.
 People like “enthusiastic.”
 It makes them feel comfortable.

 The thing is, if you’ve lived with depression, you know it’s a beast.
 At best, it’s complete ambivalence to everything, including the act of living itself.
 It’s sometimes heavy sadness, but more often the absence of emotion altogether.
 It’s waking up in the morning just to go back to bed at night.